Sienci-Labs/gsender/README.md

 - Park shortcut now persists between sessions.
 - Unlock button now has same logic as large Alarm unlock button for Alarm 10 and 17 where it will reset and unlock for you.
 - Corner selection hidden for Z-only probe type
+- Squaring tool calculations for custom distances are now correct.
 - Added support for Teensy boards in recognized devices
 - Error line reporting mismatch fixed
 - Stopping on start event codes should now correctly clear the planner and reset the board.